 An Easter Meditation

-I once considered names to be arbitrary.
+I once considered names arbitrary.
 I now know this is not so, for I have since learned names are laden with social and symbolic value.
-One intuitively understands: to know someone’s name means, on some level, you know them.
-With the exception of those who wear mandatory name-tags, we do not know the names of strangers—nor do we recognize their voice.
+One intuitively understands: to know someone’s name means, on some level, to know them.
+Apart from those who don name-tags, we know not the names of strangers—nor do we recognize their voice.

 When Mary turns around, she sees Someone before her: